AnjaliBharwani/SudokuSolver/README.md

 fist of all we have some empty space in the project, by clicking the below 1 to 9 number u can fill it in and check it.
 ![image](https://github.com/AnjaliBharwani/Sudoku_Solver/assets/139613568/1edc5f98-f4fa-443b-ab19-99ce3e17054a)

-1. 1 to 9 Buttons:- we can see all buttons from 1 to 9 are blue in color in one line. but when we select any of these numbers it will turn BLUE, and the rest all turn black.
+1. 1 to 9 Buttons:- we can see all buttons from 1 to 9 are light blue in color in one line at the bottom. but when we select any of these numbers it will turn royal BLUE, and the rest all turn black.
 ![image](https://github.com/AnjaliBharwani/Sudoku_Solver/assets/139613568/2103d897-6114-43d4-a1b1-f2ac88622f16)
 in this project, at last, we saw 4 buttons are there, we can see the uses and functions of these numbers one by one,
 2. Reset button:- by clicking this button we can reset our game, when we click on the reset button we got a confirmation YES_NO message to reset, as we see in the below picture.